ramonjaspers/reactTestAddressBook/README.md

 ### TS
 - [ ] There are some errors in the TS implementation, fix these errors to get the project running flawless.
 - [ ] Resolve all warnings.
-- [ ] Improve typescript usage and Minimize, do minimize any usage.
+- [ ] Improve typescript usage, do minimize any usage.

 ### Styling
 - [ ] Add the 'Roboto' font from Google fonts and add it as a global CSS var called `--font-primary`.